dpdicken/553-a2/README.md

 FOM                  =  324.89921 (z/s)
 ```

 Running lulesh with -dce and -constprop seems to actually take longer than the non optimized version.
+It does not seem to have any effect on the speed of the program.
+However, the -O3 optimization enhances the run time significantly.
+Looking at the -O3 optimization, it seems to do a lot of optimizations to the loop structures in the program.
+So it seems a lot of the latency from this program are coming from loops, which -dce and -constprop do not optimize.
+So, it makes sense there was not much change when using them.

 <h5> Visualizing with opt </h5>